jcamenisch/ENV_BANG/README.md

 ENV! provides a thin wrapper around ENV to accomplish a few things:

-- Provide a central place to specify what environment variables you intend to use
+- Provide a central place to specify all your app's environment variables.
-- Fail loudly with an informative error message if environment variables are not properly configured.
+- Fail loudly and helpfully if environment variables are missing.
-- Prevent an application from starting up if a needed environment variable is not set.
+- Prevent an application from starting up with missing environment variables.
-  (This is especially helpful in environment like Heroku, as it prevents launch of a new version of your app if it depends on missing environment variables—a problem that might go unnoticed until your customers come across a 500 error.)
+  (This is especially helpful in environments like Heroku, as your app will continue running the old code until the server is configured for a new revision.
+  You discover the missing variable immediately instead of your customers discovering it for you later.)

 ## Installation